jparmstrong/qphue/readme.md

 The APIKEY is called *username* in Philips Hue documentation.
 I make a distinction to not be confused with authentication username.

-To start the service, navigate to the root of the project.

 ### Run
+Navigate to the root of the project and run the following command:
 ```
 ./run.sh start
 ./run.sh stop